No Contact Orders

 - When a parent has sexually abused a child of the relationship or engaged in conduct where the court believes that there will be an “unacceptable risk” for the children to see the parent.

 A parent concerned about whether their children should have contact with the other parent should do the following.

 - Be clear about the reasons why the children should not see the other parent;

 - Consider whether the other parent can do anything to address your concerns.
 This may include counselling, behaviour change programs or seeking medical assistance;

 - Consider if the other parent can see the children whilst supervised by another person or through the use of supervised contact centre.

-Before a parent decides that the children should not see the other parent and is considering asking a court to make such an order then he/she should obtain advice from a qualified family lawyer to discuss the specific circumstances of his/her family and the options available to minimise the impact on the children.
+Before a parent decides that the children should not see the other parent and is considering asking a court to make such an order then they should obtain advice from a qualified family lawyer to discuss the specific circumstances of his/her family and the options available to minimise the impact on the children.

 If you need advice about any family law matter then Armstrong Legal have experienced family lawyers throughout Australia with Accredited Family Law Specialists in Melbourne, Victoria to provide you with the advice that you need.